UU-Human-Evolution/1MB438/Lab_5.md

 ---
 ## Back-up submission: Written report

-In case you could not finish in time or if you are unable to present on Friday Oct 18th, please let the teaching assistants know and submit a written document with your trees and 15-30 lines (or more if you are inspired) answering the questions through Studium.
+In case you could not finish in time or if you are unable to present, please let the teaching assistants know and submit a written document with your trees and 15-30 lines (or more if you are inspired) answering the questions through Studium (there will be a quizz specifically designed for this).
 Do not forget to indicate which question you worked with and which species were included in the dataset.
-Exceptionally one submission by group is allowed - but remember to state the people involved.

 ---
 ## END OF LABS, PLEASE READ THIS PART